Checking, high-yield savings, CDs, money market. FDIC insurance. Where to park cash and why.

 Alternative: Use multiple ownership categories at the same institution, such as a joint account with spouse which can add $250,000 per co-owner, but this requires specific ownership titling and verification.

-Insight: Distributing 250,000 protection for a single-owner account, avoiding uninsured exposure.
+Insight: Distributing $600,000 across at least three FDIC-insured banks keeps the entire principal within $250,000 protection for a single-owner account, avoiding uninsured exposure.

 Match horizon to account type: emergency funds for 3-6 months fit high-yield savings or money market accounts with 0.5-5.0% APY and same-day liquidity.